 The lastest scare is over listeria in many brands of frozen food sold all over the U.S. While that’s worrisome enough, let’s not forget there is also a recall on chicken nuggets, Dole salads and even Chipotle was under attack for a food recall. (another read here) Is that not enough?
 Check out the list of 2016 food recalls so far on the USDA’s website.

 Even those who don’t have a large backyard can grow their own food.
 You can grow potatoes, tomatoes and other veggies in containers.
 You can plant an edible landscape if your HOA rules don’t allow a full garden.
 YOU CAN DO SOMETHING.
 The point is to start somewhere, doing something and to take responsibility for yourself.
-Grow your own when you can and as much as you can, and preserve that harvest for longer use.
+Grow your own food when you can and as much as you can, and preserve that harvest for longer use.
 You can do this!!